MAVUNDL/School-Management-Rest-API/README.md

 - This should list all the tables in the schools database.

 ### Configuration
 Set up environment variables to connect the API to your local PostgreSQL database.
-Create a .env file in the root directory with the following content:
+Update the .env file in the root directory with the following content:

 ```
   CONNECTIONSTRING=postgresql://<your-username>:<your-password>@localhost:5432/schools